29 / 01 / 2020

 The Federal Government will work with the Victoria State Government and local councils, business groups and community organisations to develop Local Economic Recovery Plans.

-Taxpayers in impacted postcodes will now have until 28 May 2020 to lodge and pay business activity statements and income tax returns.
-Impacted businesses that pay their PAYG instalments quarterly are also allowed to vary these instalments to zero for the December 2019 quarter and claim a refund for any instalments made in the September 2019 quarter.
+Taxpayers in affected postcodes will now have until 28 May 2020 to lodge and pay business activity statements and income tax returns.
+Affected businesses that pay their PAYG instalments quarterly are also allowed to vary these instalments to zero for the December 2019 quarter and claim a refund for any instalments made in the September 2019 quarter.

-These measures will assist small businesses with much-needed cashflow support during this difficult time.
+These measures will help small businesses with much-needed cashflow support during this difficult time.